3drepo/3drepo.io/README.md

 * Corresponding API docs: https://3drepo.github.io/3drepo.io/

 ## Licenses
 This project is Copyright of [3D Repo Ltd](http://3drepo.org), a company registered in England and Wales No. 09014101, and is released under the open source [GNU Affero General Public License v3](http://www.gnu.org/licenses/agpl-3.0.en.html).
-Should you require a commercial license, please contact [support@3drepo.org](mailto:support@3drepo.org).
+Should you require a commercial licence, please contact [support@3drepo.org](mailto:support@3drepo.org).
 All contributors are required to sign either the [3D Repo Individual](https://gist.github.com/jozefdobos/e177af804c9bcd217b73) or the [3D Repo Entity](https://gist.github.com/jozefdobos/c7c4c1c18cfb211c45d2) [Contributor License Agreement (CLA)](https://en.wikipedia.org/wiki/Contributor_License_Agreement).

 ### Contributing
 We very much encourage contributions to the 3D Repo project.
 Firstly, fork the desired repository and commit your modifications there.
 Once happy with the changes, you can generate a [pull request](https://help.github.com/articles/using-pull-requests/) and our team will integrate it upstream after a review.